oceans aware: inform, inspire, involve

 • higher levels of ocean acidification.

-Scientists have recently raised concerns that climate change is slowing the thermohaline circulation (the great ocean conveyor belt that takes about a year to move a drop of water arond the planet): as CO2 emissions increase, the ocean temperature rises and sea-ice melts, with more freshwater entering the ocean the salinity and therefore density of the water is reduced, meaning that the downwellings at the poles are also reduced.
+Scientists have recently raised concerns that climate change is slowing the thermohaline circulation (the great ocean conveyor belt that takes about 1,000 years to move a drop of water arond the planet): as CO2 emissions increase, the ocean temperature rises and sea-ice melts, with more freshwater entering the ocean the salinity and therefore density of the water is reduced, meaning that the downwellings at the poles are also reduced.
 This slows the thermohaline circulation and reduces the ocean’s capacity to absorb more CO2, meaning that more CO2 will enter the atmosphere, causing ocean temperatures to rise faster, sea-ice to melt faster, thermohaline circulation to slow further, and the ocean’s capacity to absorb carbon dioxide to diminish further.
 A vicious circle if ever there was one.

 On the one hand, the ocean is suffering as a result of climate change.
 On the other it could be our strongest ally in fighting climate change, indeed, the ocean’s capacity to take up greenhouse gas emissions and heat from the atmosphere means that ocean-based climate solutions could reduce the emissions gap by as much as 35% by the year 2050.
 The Ocean Breakthroughs were launched by the Marrakech Partnership for Global Climate Action with the support of the UN Climate Change High-Level Champions in 2023.
 These are transformative pathways covering five key ocean sectors (marine conservation, ocean renewable energy, shipping, aquatic food, and coastal tourism) where accelerated action and investments could help unlock the potential of the ocean as a source of solutions to the challenges posed by climate change and biodiversity loss, contributing to a resilient, nature-positive and net zero future by 2050.